Zeirnox/Landing-page/README.md

-# Landing page
+# Mondstadt
- a landing page project hosted on gitpages: https://zeirnox.github.io/Landing-page/
+ Infographic website about a fictional nation hosted on gitpages: https://zeirnox.github.io/Landing-page/